 Although there are industry certifications available for public relations professionals, very few companies require them as a condition of your employment.
 However, obtaining an industry certification can be a great way to highlight your professional skills and credibility.
 Below are three of the more common certifying agencies:

-- Universal Accreditation Board (UAB)—Offers an Accreditation in Public Relations (APR).
-Upon meeting specific education and experience requirements, you will need to complete a readiness review and apply to take an exam.
+- Universal Accreditation Board (UAB): Offers an Accreditation in Public Relations (APR).
+Upon meeting specific education and experience requirements, you will need to complete a panel presentation and apply to take an exam.
 Upon passing the exam, you must maintain an annual membership and meet continuing education requirements.

 How Do I Know If I'm Cut Out for a Career in Public Relations?

 Public relations specialists come from all different backgrounds and can possess quite a variety of skill sets.
 So there isn't just one definitive answer or checklist for what it takes to succeed in public relations.
 However, there are certain attributes and aspirations that could mean you are well suited for a PR career.
 See if any of these statements describe you: